 For patients with Charcot-Marie-Tooth, the Overall Neuropathy Limitation Scale (OLNS) is used to measure arm and leg function.
 A change in score using the scale was used as the primary trial endpoint, as it is understood by patients and approved by the FDA.
 A zero on that scale is normal while a 12 on the scale means a patient is wheelchair bound.
 Changes in a patient’s abilities are measured and recorded.

 “For example, we check to see if a patient can hold a key in their hand, put it in a lock, and turn it,” says Solomon.
 “We want to see if they can they open the latch and pull the door open.
 That may sound trivial, but patients with this disease might not be able to feel the key, hold it, or put it in a lock.
 Failure to complete these tasks will cause their point score to rise.
 Our hope is to stabilize the score of a patient, which is what we were able to show in the earlier study.
 Keeping that score from rising provides a great clinical benefit to patients.”

 Finally, Pharnext did have concerns about how COVID might impact the trial.
 The OLNS is normally measured by a neurologist or a nurse practitioner in a hospital or clinic.
 However, the pandemic could make it difficult for patients to visit those venues.

 As a result, Pharnext has developed mechanisms for the scores to be recorded remotely.
-This will be done with video and apps provided to patients and caretakers.
-“We are currently working with the FDA to get those approved for use,” says Solomon.
-“That is a unique feature of our trial and will be the first time the OLNS is conducted virtually.
-The test will be patient administered with guidance from a physician.
-It’s an exciting advancement that will allow us to conduct the study in a COVID environment.”
+This would be done with video and apps provided to patients and caretakers.
+“We’d like to work with the FDA to get those approved for use,” says Solomon.
+“It would be a unique feature of our trial and the first time the OLNS is conducted virtually.
+The test would be patient administered with guidance from a physician.
+It has the potential to be an exciting advancement that allows us to conduct the study in a COVID environment.”